cs50/cs50.readthedocs.io/api/map.rst

 .. http:get:: /map/buildings

     :synopsis: Returns a JSON array of objects, each of which represents a building.
+For example, https://api.cs50.io/map/buildings.

     :query address: If provided, any building whose address contains **address** will be returned.
     :query name: If provided, building whose name contains **name** will be returned.